Drishti-jain21/HackFest-sheCodes/README.md

     pip install -r requirements.txt
    ```
-3. After all steps defined above you can run command `npm start` to run application at `localhost:3000`.
+3. After all steps defined above you can run /preview application at `localhost:3000`.

 <p align="right">(<a href="#top">back to top</a>)</p>